 Be aware that some websites might look weird or even broken when you enable that experimental flag in Chrome.

-For example, my blog, Webstoked, looks fine:
+For example, my former blog, which was converted to Radu.link, looked fine:

 But some websites won’t.